 Notes

-This is a compilation of the Petroleum (Submerged Lands) Registration Fees Regulations 1990 and includes amendments made by other written laws.
+This is a compilation of the Petroleum and Greenhouse Gas Storage (Submerged Lands) Registration Fees Regulations 1990 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table